A Universal algebraic approach to rack coverings: Coverings and identities

 \begin{proposition} Let $Q$ be a rack satisfying the identity $s=t$.
 Then every cover of $Q$ satisfies the identity $s*z=t*z$ where $z$ is a new variable.
 In particular, every cover of an $n$-reductive rack is $(n+1)$-reductive. \end{proposition}

 \begin{proof} It follows directly from Proposition \ref{p:sat}, since $\Theta_{t*z}=\theta(t,z)=\theta(s,z)=\Theta_{s*z}$. \end{proof}

 From now on, we will focus on connected racks.
-Not surprizingly, many identities are not preserved.
+Not surprisingly, many identities are not preserved.
 We will show three examples: mediality, a short identity in two variables, and a short inner identity.

 \begin{example} Let $Q=\aff(\Z_2^2,f)$ be the (unique) connected quandle of order 4.
 It is medial and it satisfies the identities $xyyxy=y$ and $xyxyxyz=z$ (the latter is the "ababab" identity from \cite{CS}).
 But $Q$ has a connected abelian covering extension over the group $\Z_2$, namely the (unique) non-affine connected quandle of order 8, which fails each of the three identities, and also fails $xyxyxy=y$.
 (The information can be collected from various calculations in \cite{CS,CSV}, or one can verify the claim directly using the explicit construction of the 8-element quandle in \cite[Example 8.6]{hsv}.)